remix-run/history/docs/GettingStarted.md

 We provide 3 different methods for creating a `history` object, depending on the needs of your environment:

 - `createBrowserHistory` is for use in modern web browsers that support the [HTML5 history API](http://diveintohtml5.info/history.html) (see [cross-browser compatibility](http://caniuse.com/#feat=history))
-- `createHashHistory` is for use in situations where you want to store the location in the [hash](https://developer.mozilla.org/en-US/docs/Web/API/HTMLHyperlinkElementUtils/hash) of the current URL to avoid sending it to the server when the page reloads
+- `createHashHistory` is for use in situations where you want to store the location in the [hash](https://developer.mozilla.org/en-US/docs/Web/API/HTMLHyperlinkElementUtils/hash) portion of the current URL to avoid sending it to the server when the page reloads
 - `createMemoryHistory` is used as a reference implementation and may also be used in non-DOM environments, like [React Native](https://facebook.github.io/react-native/) or tests

 Depending on the method you want to use to keep track of history, you'll `import` (or `require`, if you're using CommonJS) only one of these methods.